 So if you're seeking Ayurvedic treatment and wondering if this system of medicine will work for you, try to answer these two simple questions:

-1. Do you believe your diet, lifestyle, the battery of vitamins and supplements you are taking has something to do with your current health issue?
+1. Do you suspect that your diet, lifestyle, the supplements you are taking may have something to do with your current health issue?
 Yes or No

 2. Are you willing to make changes in your diet and lifestyle?
 Yes or No

-If your answer is "No" to both questions then Ayurveda is simply NOT for you!
+If your answer is "No" to both questions then Ayurveda is probably not for you!